justinrgarrard/world-of-naevis.net/docs/character_creation/background/exile.md

 # Exile

 You did not come to the City of your own free will.
 You were driven here, perhaps as a punishment for a terrible crime, or perhaps in an attempt to escape persecution.
-Your time as an outcast led to a familiarity with unsavory practices, including poisoncraft.
+Your time as an outcast led to a familiarity with unsavory practices.

 **[Skill](../../more/skills) Proficiency**: Stealth, Survival